 in the semester when it’s difficult to stay current – for example, at the beginning

 or end of a semester.
-You can, however, talk to me during my office hours if
+You can, however, talk to me during student drop-in hours if

 you need a faster response.